Category Archives: 18th-Century America

 Text to comment by James Oglethorpe

 Click here to read and annotate the text using your hypothes.is account.
-Let these two questions guide your reading: You can read these contextual notes taken from the Encyclopedia Britannica to help you understand the text: The foundation of Georgia A trust for establishing the colony of Georgia was granted a charter by George II (for whom the colony was named) in 1732, long after the large English migrations of the 17th century to North America.
-The prime mover in obtaining the charter was the English soldier and philanthropist James Edward Oglethorpe, who sought to found a colony where the … Continue reading
+Let these two questions guide your reading: You can read these contextual notes taken from the Encyclopedia Britannica to help you understand the text: The foundation of Georgia … Continue reading

 Posted in ---, 18th-Century America | Comments Off on Text to comment by James Oglethorpe